KatKlo/University-course/First semester/Introductory programming/Set/README.md

-# First project assigment - Simulation of game SET
+# Assigment project 1 - Simulation of game SET

 ## Full description of the task in polish: